-You’ve just launched your tour business and want to grow your online presence fast.
-Or maybe you’ve been running your business for awhile but could use some help on the digital side.
+You’ve just had a successful business launch and want to grow your online presence fast.
+Or maybe you’ve been running your business for

 Today travelers turn to the internet for trip inspiration, planning, purchasing, and then to #humblebrag by posting pictures post-trip.
 So, no matter what stage your business is in, you need to establish yourself online.

 But with so many how-to blogs and tips and tricks, it can be hard to cut through the noise and know what to focus on.

 In this post, I’m going to show you 5 of the best strategies and tools to increase your online presence fast so you can get more online bookings.

 The 5 best tools to grow your online presence fast

 If you’ve just started your business you’ll need to build a better brand by creating a logo and some graphics for your website, oh— and don’t forget images to share on social media.

 If you’re like me and have little skill when it comes to photoshop, you can hire a graphic designer.
 Or you could use Canva.

 Canva is Photoshop, for people who don’t know how to Photoshop.
 They have super easy to use templates for any graphic you can imagine.They even have brochures templates to help with your offline marketing efforts.